 Like most Spanish-styles, the Mission Revival home features stucco exteriors, arches over doors and windows, flat or low-pitched red tile roof, covered entryways, exposed rafters, and parapets (walls that extend above the roof).
 Older Mission Revival-style homes may even have a bell tower.

-A two-story, five-bedroom Mission Revival-style-inspired home highlights the signature features of the Spanish style: arches over doors and windows, exposed wood beams, wrought-iron railings on the porch and balcony—and a parapet wall extending just over the red tile roof.
-Inside are all the amenities of a modern home: wine cellar, game room, mudroom, fireplace, a covered rear porch, a media room, and a second floor-laundry area (Plan # 152-1010).
-On the right is a plan of the main level showcasing the open floor layout.
+A one-story, four-bedroom Mission Revival-style-inspired home highlights the signature features of the Spanish style: arches over doors and windows, exposed wood beams, wrought-iron railings, and a faux bell tower.
+Inside are all the amenities of a modern home: a private courtyard, game room, study, fireplace, covered lanai plus outdoor kitchen, and Great Room.
+Below is a plan of the main level showcasing the open floor layout.

 Spanish Colonial Revival